rust-lang/rfcs/0000-modules/detailed-design/loading-files.md

-While gathering the default module list, cargo will determine if any other crate is rooted in a directory which would be collected by the default module list, and will instead not pass a `--module` list and issue a warning in that case, informing users that they need to rearrange their crates or provide a list of modules themselves.
+While gathering the default module list, cargo will determine if any other crate is rooted in a directory which would be collected by the default module list, and will instead not pass a `--modules` list and issue a warning in that case, informing users that they need to rearrange their crates or provide a list of modules themselves.

-(**Note:** These projects will receive a warning, but will not immediately be broken, because the `mod` statements they already contain will continue to pick up files.)
+(**Note:** These projects will receive a warning, but will not be broken, because the `mod` statements they already contain will continue to pick up files.)

 #### Tests, examples, and benchmarks

 Test, example, and benchmark crates follow a different set of rules.
-If the crate is located in the appropriate top-level directory (`tests`, `examples`, and so on), no `--module` list will be collected by default.
+If the crate is located in the appropriate top-level directory (`tests`, `examples`, and so on), no `--modules` list will be collected by default.
 However, subdirectories of these directories will be treated as individual binary
-crates: a `main.rs` file will be treated as the root module, and all other appropriately named files will be passed as `--module`, using the same rules described above.
+crates: a `main.rs` file will be treated as the root module, and all other appropriately named files will be passed as `--modules`, using the same rules described above.

 So if you have an examples directory like this: